it's miles the calculation of the combined extent occupied via undertaking wires, grounding wires, and other components in an electrical software box.

 Where

-In equation form, it can be expressed as:
+In equation form, it could be expressed as:

 \(\ V_g =\ A_g\times \ V_{largest\ ground\ Wire}\)